Connect with others who understand.

 Talk With Others Who Understand

 MyAmyloidosisTeam is the social network for people with amyloidosis and their loved ones.
-On MyAmyloidosisTeam, members come together to ask questions, give advice, and share their stories with others who understand life with amyloidosis.
+On MyAmyloidosisTeam, more than 2,700 members come together to ask questions, give advice, and share their stories with others who understand life with amyloidosis.

 A MyAmyloidosisTeam Member